 The investment made, allowed my practice to move toward the next level.
 Whether it was finding pain free variations, new assists for a pose, or getting deeper into advanced asanas.
-This feeling of accomplishment that I experienced during my private sessions was important.
+This feeling of accomplishment that I experienced during my private yoga lessons was important.
 I knew when I became a yoga teacher, I wanted to share that same feeling with my students.

 One-on-one classes are not only beneficial for the student, but for you as a teacher.
-Private sessions can help you with specific goals and assist you in becoming a better “yoga detective”.
+Private yoga lessons can help you with specific goals and assist you in becoming a better “yoga detective”.
 Focusing on your student’s injuries that they might be dealing with, to learning more about yoga, will make you train your eye for misalignments.

 Private yoga lessons are a great way for you to be innovative and stay current in your own yoga studies.
-Private sessions can also help your client feel connected with you on a more personal level and allow them to focus on exactly what it is they are looking for.
+Private yoga lessons can also help your client feel connected with you on a more personal level and allow them to focus on exactly what it is they are looking for.

 What are some great ways to insure your clientele stays happy and refers you to others?

 How will you make their experience unforgettable?
 Talk with your client and find out what their goals are.
 Listen and see how you can support them during this process.
-During your private yoga lessons, think about taking the weeds out of their practice.
+During your private yoga lessons, think about taking the unnecessary out of their practice.
 What can you focus on to make their practice more beneficial?
 If it is asana driven, check for mistakes that in a group class the instructor might not have time to address.

 Make sure they understand the reasons why you do a pose a particular way.
 Also, make sure that they are able to do the pose themselves without your help.
 If it is meditation or a pranayama session, give them the how and why to these practices.
 Making sure you are connected and present in every moment of your time with them, is the key to great teaching.

-3. Bring all the right yoga equipment
+3. Bring yoga equipment.

-4. Add aromatherapy
+4. Add aromatherapy.

-5. Practice good time management
+5. Practice good time management.

-6. Bring your insurance coverage
+6. Bring your insurance coverage.

-Most private classes occur in studios, gyms, or hotels but often in your client’s home.
+Most private yoga lessons occur in studios, gyms, or hotels but often in your client’s home.
 Make sure you have your insurance coverage up to date and also take the extra step and sign a waiver.
 It’s important to protect yourself in case of any injury that could occur during your session.

-7. Be yourself
+7. Be yourself.